 Step 3: Apply a filter

-Click Continue to go to the Filter section of the connection editor.
+Click Done editing to click on the Filter icon of the connection editor.

 Under Filter data, Sheetgo gives you 3 options: Filter by condition (select data by column, number, date, text or value), Filter by Query (write a query using SQL syntax), or Filter by color (select data by cell color).

 In this example, I want to filter out only the products that are in high demand.